CouncilofLorien/counciloflorien.github.io/docs/rulesarchive/thewizardsunlimited.md

 Alternatively, if your play deck has at least 5 cards, you may tap your Wizard to bring one resource card directly from your sideboard into your play deck (reshuffle).

-#### Using Your Sideboard When You Tap a Nazgûl
+#### Using Your Sideboard When You Tap a Nazgul

-During your opponent’s movement/hazard phase, you may tap one of your Nazgûl permanent-events in play to bring up to 5 hazard cards from your sideboard into your discard pile.
-The normal result of tapping a Nazgûl does not apply.
-The Nazgûl is discarded.
-Tapping a Nazgûl in this fashion does count against the hazard limit.
+During your opponent’s movement/hazard phase, you may tap one of your Nazgul permanent-events in play to bring up to 5 hazard cards from your sideboard into your discard pile.
+The normal result of tapping a Nazgul does not apply.
+The Nazgul is discarded.
+Tapping a Nazgul in this fashion does count against the hazard limit.

-Alternatively, if your play deck has at least 5 cards, you may tap a Nazgûl permanent-event to bring one hazard card directly from your sideboard into your play deck (reshuffle).
+Alternatively, if your play deck has at least 5 cards, you may tap a Nazgul permanent-event to bring one hazard card directly from your sideboard into your play deck (reshuffle).

 {: .note }
 > **Clarification:** Your opponent may verify how many cards move to and from your sideboard, but you do not have to reveal what those cards are.